-Students who have an English ACT of 10 or below are required to take English 0980.
-Students with

-English ACT scores from 11 to 17 are strongly encouraged to take English 0980.
+Students who have an English ACT of 11 or below are required to take English 0980 or English 0991.
+Students with English ACT scores of 12-14 are recommended for English 1015.
+Students with scores of 15-17 may choose English 1010 or 1015.
 Students with an English ACT score of 29 or higher may petition to skip English 1010 by taking an English Placement Exam in the Testing Center.
 The English Department will consider both the ACT and writing sample when placing a student.
-Any student who would like help deciding upon placement should take a writing assessment exam in the Testing Center.
+Any student wishing to have help with placement options should take a writing assessment exam in the Testing Center.